yaasiinaxmed/Real-Estate-Project-Backend/README.md

 #### Endpoint: `/api/users/user`
 This endpoint returns the current user based on the JWT token in the request header.
 It does not require any parameters in the request body or query.

 The endpoint will verify the token using jsonwebtoken and extract the user id from it.
-It will then find the user by id in the database using the user model and select all their fields except for their password.
+It will then find the user by ID in the database using the user model and select all their fields except for their password.
 If the user is found, it will return a JSON response with the user and their fields:

 ``` json
 {